corafan1116/Moth-Species-Classification/README.md

 - Rotation
 - Gaussian noise

 Validation and test datasets were not augmented.
-The resulting datasets were processed using TensorFlow's `tf.data` pipeline.

 ## Models